had2020/Last-Straw/README.md

 mini web browsers.
 This meant I had to tailer my code to not interact with the hardware, like a website, with static files.
 I just needed a framework that had buttons and multiline text to enter and display.
 Just something to make a basic text editer.
 I like the features of Iced, but I wanted a more light CPU, based framework, that is cross compatible.

 # How it works
 - App stuct

-firstly, I use the App stuct to hold all of are current app window's infomation, I.e, size height, and some more that were needed from the minifb framework.
+firstly, I use the App stuct to hold all of are current app window's infomation, i.e, size height, and some more that were needed from the minifb framework.
 ```
+let mut app = App::new(500, 500, "test");
 ```